What is “Public Charge”?

 The Public Charge test will not impact individuals who have — or are applying for — U.S. citizenship.
 Many immigrants are exempt including people applying for or renewing TPS, people applying for or holding a U or T Visa, individuals with Asylum or Refugee status, or Special Immigrant Juvenile Status.
 Many survivors of domestic violence are also exempt, including self-petitioners under the Violence Against Women Act (VAWA).

 When does the Public Charge rule go into effect?

-The rule was expected to be implemented on October 15, however, federal courts have stopped implementation of the rule for now .
-If and when it is implemented , these new changes will not be applied by immigration officials until then.
-These changes would apply only to applications that are postmarked or submitted electronically on or after the date the rule goes into effect.
+The rule was expected to be implemented on October 15, 2019, however, federal courts stopped implementation of the rule for some time.
+As of February 21, 2020, the U.S. Supreme Court allowed the rule to go into effect everywhere.
+USCIS announced that the rule will be effective on February 24, 2020.
+Once it is implemented, these new changes will be applied by immigration officials.
+These changes apply only to applications that are postmarked or submitted electronically on or after February 24, 2020, the date the rule goes into effect.

 How will the Public Charge rule affect local families?